matthew-gaddes/LiCSAR-web-tools/README.md

 # LiCSAR Web Tools

 A small collection of Python3 scripts to download data from the COMET-LiCS Sentinel-1 InSAR portal.
-The licsar_web_tools_example.py shows two examples, but usage can be summaried below:
+The licsar_web_tools_example.py shows two examples, but usage can be summarised below:

 <pre><code>
 frameID = '014A_04939_131313'                                       # As defined on the LiCSAR portal